 Türkiye's research priorities are diverse and closely aligned with the country's strategic goals for socio-economic development.
 The 11th Development Plan of Türkiye outlines the nation's research priorities and critical technologies.
-The main objective is to enhance the ability to develop and adapt technology in critical areas that are expected to generate high value-added in the future, ensuring technological transformation and increasing competitiveness in priority sectors.
+The main objective is to enhance the ability to develop and adapt technology in critical areas that are expected to generate high value-added in the future, ensuring technological transformation and incr easing competitiveness in priority sectors.

-To achieve this, the Science, Technology and Innovation Policies Board (BTYPK) of the Turkish Presidency, in partnership with the Ministry of Industry and Technology and with the technical assistance of TÜBİTAK, developed a series of technology roadmaps in areas such as Artificial Intelligence, Advanced Materials, vehicles, and other manufacturing industries such as textiles-clothingleatherwear, non-metallic mineral products industry, basic metal industry, shipbuilding industry, and the furniture industry.

-Big Data and Cloud Computing, Engine Technologies, Cybersecurity, and Biotechnological Drugs.
+To achieve this, the Science, Technology and Innovation Policies Board (BTYPK) of the Turkish Presidency, in partnership with the Ministry of Industry and Technology and with the technical assistance of TÜBİTAK, developed a series of technology roadmaps in areas such as Artificial Intelligence, Advanced Materials, Big Data and Cloud Computing, Engine Technologies, Cybersecurity, and Biotechnological Drugs.
 These technology sectors were chosen based on their high potential impact, as further identified in the BTYPK Technology Prioritisation Study, and the 2023 Industry and Technology Strategy.

 The Development Plan also includes measures to increase human resource capacity in these areas, strengthen research infrastructures, and improve the capacity of the private sector in critical technologies.
-Moreover, it outlines priority sectors including the chemical industry, pharmaceuticals and medical devices, electronics, machinery and electrical equipment, automotive, rail system
+Moreover, it outlines priority sectors including the chemical industry, pharmaceuticals and medical devices, electronics, machinery and electrical equipment, automotive, rail system vehicles, and other manufacturing industries such as textiles-clothing-leatherwear, non-metallic mineral products industry.

+Activities

+have

+been

+ongoing

+since

+2021 to

-Activities have been ongoing since 2021 to determine RDI strategies for the European Green Deal and climate change adaptation, in collaboration with relevant Turkish ministries.
+determine RDI strategies for the European Green Deal and climate change adaptation, in collaboration with relevant Turkish ministries.
 Türkiye announced its 2053 Net Zero Emission Target in September 2021, marking a significant step towards green transformation and growth.
 The Ministry of Industry and Technology and TÜBİTAK are working on a Green Growth Technology Roadmap.
 This initiative aims to design R&D, innovation, and investment projects to help Turkish private-sector organisations adapt to green growth.
-Upon completion of the roadmap, additional topics will be added for the iron-steel, aluminium, cement, fertiliser, chemical, and plastic sectors.
+Upon completion of the roadmap, additional topics will be added for the ironsteel, aluminium, cement, fertiliser, chemical, and plastic sectors.